Australian Statistical Geography Standard (ASGS)

-The Census Post Enumeration Survey (PES) is a household survey conducted following the Census.
-The PES allows the ABS to estimate the number of people missed in the Census and the number counted more than once or in error.
-Historically more people are missed than are counted more than once in Australia, leading to a net undercount.
-Results from the PES contribute to a more accurate calculation of the estimated resident population (ERP) for Australia, the states and territories and sub-state areas, which is then backdated to 30 June of the Census year.
+A household survey conducted three to four weeks after the Census, which allows the ABS to estimate the number of people missed in the Census and the number counted more than once.
+Usually more people are missed than are counted more than once in Australia, leading to a net undercount.
+Results from the PES contribute to a more accurate calculation of the estimated resident population on Census night, which is then backdated to 30 June of the Census year.

 Rest of state

 Within each state and territory, the area not defined as being part of the Greater Capital City Statistical Area is represented by a Rest of state region.

 Aggregations of whole Statistical Areas Level 2 which represent concentrations of urban development with populations of 10,000 people or more.
 They do not necessarily represent a single Urban Centre, as they can represent a cluster of related Urban Centres with a core urban population over 10,000 people.
 They can also include related peri-urban and satellite development and the area into which the urban development is likely to expand.

 An area legally prescribed for returning one or more members to the State or Territory Lower Houses of Parliament.
 Data for SEDs are approximated by aggregating the data for Statistical Areas Level 1 that best fit the area.
 Where the Australian Electoral Commission revise their boundaries, the SEDs will be updated on an annual basis in July in conjunction with updates of other Australian Statistical Geography Standard Non-ABS Structures.